fullstack-development/developers-roadmap/backend/junior-3/haskell.md

     * What is the `Rep (Example b c)` type?
     * What would be the result of `to (C 2 "fsd")`?

+* Testing
+  * What are three most popular approaches to make code testable in Haskell?
+  * How MTL-style monad allow you to mock real implementation?
+  * How can you pass dictionaries to switch the behavior of the program in various contexts?

 ### Resources

 * Monoids: